 I am such a believer in hands-on math activities, so I am always scoping out my local stores for items that would be great in a math or literacy station.
 What teacher doesn’t regularly hit the dollar spot at Target or any one of the many $1 stores?!
 From tiny erasers, to die-cuts, to pom-poms, these stores are a gold mine for adding to your hands-on stations!
 So yesterday, I stopped by the Dollar Tree and found these adorable plastic test tubes.
 Immediately the wheels in my brain started to turn.
 How could I use these in my classroom?
 As I was thinking, I saw some large ‘kid-friendly’ tweezers and boom…I had my idea!!
 The beginning of the school year is filled with assessments and lots and lots of observation and direction, so I need activities that my students can complete independently, yet hit a variety of skills!
 So let me introduce you to my Test Tube Math!

-- PLASTIC Test Tubes ( I purchased mine from Dollar Tree, but I also purchased another larger set from the National Kindergarten Conference.
+- PLASTIC Test Tubes ( I purchased mine from Dollar Tree).
 Can’t find them anywhere?
 Here is a link to some similar ones on Amazon.)

 - Kid Friendly Tweezers (I also purchased mine from the dollar tree, but here is a link to Amazon, if you cannot find any.)